 - Aborted Entolomas typically become Aborted within 24 hours of releasing their spores which is why many people believe Aborteds to be a type of puffball mushroom.

-- Not edible, but they are very tough and can be used as tinder for starting fires.
+- They are not edible but very tough and can be used as tinder for starting fires.
 Some people make necklaces out of Artist's conk mushrooms, while others use it as an incense ingredient because Artist's conk smells like incense when burned.

 - Fungi belong to the group Basidiomycota under the division fungi kingdom.
-Artist's' conk mushrooms are made up of different types of spore-containing cells called basidiospores.
+They are made up of different spore-containing cells called basidiospores.

 - Growth Habitat Artist’s conk mushrooms usually grow on the trunks and stumps of dying or dead broadleaf trees, particularly oaks, beech, chestnuts, birches, maples, and willows.
 However, they have also been seen growing on eucalyptus trees in Hawaii.
 They are most common in summer but can still be found in winter since they require no light to grow.